FSD2464 Development Cooperation Survey 2009

 - Ministry for Foreign Affairs of Finland

-developing countries, development aid, development policy, disaster relief, economic recession, global warming, information sources, international cooperation, public expenditure, social influence, the UN Millennium Project, trade policy, voluntary aid
+developing countries, development aid (international), development policy, disaster relief, economic recession, global warming, information sources, international cooperation, public expenditure, social influence, the UN Millennium Project, trade policy, voluntary aid

 The survey charted Finnish opinion on and knowledge of the country's development cooperation, its importance, content, objectives, and allocation.
 Some questions focused on the UN Millennium Development Goals.

 The respondents were asked whether they considered development cooperation to be important, and why.
 Opinions on the most important goals and areas (e.g. education, health care, industry) for development aid were surveyed as well as where in the world it should be directed.
 The respondents' familiarity with the UN Millennium Development Goals was surveyed.
 They were also asked to select the most important goals.
 Further questions focused on development cooperation and its importance, the most important goals of Finland's development policy, and areas in which Finland has something to give to developing countries in particular.